topheman/react-es6-redux/README.md

 If you want to go further, read the [blog post](http://dev.topheman.com/playing-with-es6-and-react/) about this project.

+It was updated to [react@0.14.0](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html) at the release of the framework - [read more about the upgrade on the wiki](https://github.com/topheman/react-es6/wiki).

 ###Basic features :

 * `/` : Home page : Display a short description of the project with a try button to :